Persecution of Hindus: Post-1971

 Some Hindus in Pakistan feel that they are treated as second-class citizens and many have continued to migrate to India.
 According to the Human Rights Commission of Pakistan data, just around 1,000 Hindu families fled to India in 2013.
 In May 2014, a member of the ruling Pakistan Muslim League-Nawaz (PML-N), Dr Ramesh Kumar Vankwani, revealed in the National Assembly of Pakistan that around 5,000 Hindus are migrating from Pakistan to India every year.

 Many Hindu girls living in Pakistan are kidnapped, forcibly converted and married to Muslims.
 According to the Pakistan Hindu Council, religious persecution especially forced conversions to remain the foremost reason for the migration of Hindus from Pakistan.
 Religious institutions like Bharchundi Sharif and Sarhandi Pir support forced conversions and are known to have support and protection of ruling political parties of Sindh.
 According to the National Commission of Justice and Peace and the Pakistan Hindu Council (PHC) around 1000 Christian and Hindu minority women are converted to Islam and then forcibly married off to their abductors or rapists.
 This practice is being reported increasingly in the districts of Tharparkar, Umerkot and Mirpur Khas in Sindh.
 According to the Amarnath Motumal, the vice chairperson of the Human Rights Commission of Pakistan, every month, an estimated 20 or more Hindu girls are abducted and converted, although exact figures are impossible to gather.
 In 2014 alone, 265 legal cases of forced conversion were reported mostly involving Hindu girls.

 In September 2019, Hindu teacher was attacked and three Hindu temples were vandalised in Ghotki riots over blasphemy accusations.
 The protestors attacked properties, including the school and vandalised three Hindu temples.
 The Hindu principal of Sindh public school in Ghotki was accused of fake blasphemy and the school was vandalised by the religious extremists in the presence of police, states the reports.

-In 2020, the Mata Rani Bhatiyani Hindu temple in Tharparkar, Sindh was vandalised by miscreants.
-The miscreants desecrated the idols and set fire to holy scriptures.
-Four teenagers, ages 12 and 15 years, have been arrested for theft charges of the cash collection box of the temple.
-According to the report, every year, around 1,000 young Hindu girls, between the ages of 12 and 28, are abducted, forcibly married and converted to Islam.
+In 2020, the Mata Rani Bhatiyani Hindu temple in Tharparkar, Sindh was vandalised.
+The vandals desecrated the idols and set fire to holy scriptures.
+Four teenagers, ages 12 and 15 years, have been arrested for theft of the cash collection box of the temple.

+According to a report by Movement for Peace and Solidarity, every year, around 1,000 young Hindu girls, between the ages of 12 and 28, are abducted, forcibly married and converted to Islam.